HOLIDAY HOME AND VILLA RENTALS IN KEFALONIA SINCE 2008

 The beach bar serves food from 11am with last orders around 10pm.
 Situated above Alaties beach, the bar offers spectacular views of the sunset from their terrace.

-‘Odysseas Taverna’ at Agia Ierusalim (15 minute drive)
+‘Odysseas Taverna’ at Agia Jerusalim (15 minute drive)

-Set at the back of the beach ‘Odysseas’ is a family run taverna serving authentic Greek food.
-You can also buy cold drinks, coffees and ice creams to take back to your sun loungers!
-The taverna usually takes food orders up to 9pm and it is worth checking serving times if you are planning to visit in the evening.
+Nestled at the rear of the beach, 'Odysseas' is a family-operated taverna offering genuine Greek cuisine.
+Additionally, you can purchase refreshing beverages, coffees, and ice creams to enjoy on your sun loungers.
+The taverna typically accepts food orders until 9 pm, so it's advisable to verify the serving times if you intend to visit in the evening.

 'Foki Beach' Taverna (2 minute drive)